seannowotny/git-presentation/README.md

 ## Commits

-Commits are how we save changes made with a description of what we changed
+### Commits are how we save changes made, together with a description of what changes we made

-The commit message has a convention- It should describe what you are changing
+The commit message has a convention- It should describe what you are changing and be in present tense

 For instance